knative/docs/docs/eventing/samples/kafka/channel/README.md

 # Apache Kafka Channel Example

-You can install and configure the Apache Kafka CRD (`KafkaChannel`) as the default channel configuration in Knative Eventing.
+You can install and configure the Apache Kafka Channel as the default Channel configuration for Knative Eventing.

 ## Prerequisites

 - A Kubernetes cluster with
   [Knative Kafka Channel installed](../../../../admin/install/).

-## Creating a `KafkaChannel` channel CRD
+## Creating a Kafka Channel

-1. Create a KafkaChannel object that contains the following YAML:
+- Create a Kafka Channel that contains the following YAML:

    ```yaml
    apiVersion: messaging.knative.dev/v1beta1